 Who’s ready to banish boredom?
 Check out our ultimate list of can’t-miss activities in Singapore no matter what age your kids are.
 Yearning to explore the great outdoors and get kids off their screens?
 There’s outdoor obstacle courses, water play fun, go-karting and playgrounds galore.
-For when it’s raining or too hot outside there are plenty of indoor activities for kids too, like visits to the aquarium, free mall playgrounds, kid-friendly museums and art galleries galore!
+For when it’s raining or too hot outside there are plenty of indoor activities for kids too, like visits to the aquarium, kid-friendly museums and art galleries galore!

 Here are 101 things to do with kids in Singapore…

 1. Explore Singapore’s leafy parks (it ain’t called the garden city for nothing!)

 We round up our faves here, from the best parks to fly a kite, to parks that offer herb gardens and treehouses to explore — all for free, of course.
 Download our free nature scavenger hunt printable to get the kids excited about exploring nature!